ZeptByteS/xkb_geometry_microsoft_4000/README.md

  I don't know why, maybe key shapes are too complex to resize.

-* Some keys don't blink.
+* Some keys are not blinking.

   Function lock: do not send a scan code.
-  Keys that have same scan code with other keys.
+  Keys that have same scan code with other keys.(PageUp, PageDown in Editing, Keypad Backspace)

 #Add rules